IIHIHIKII/ZenIP-private/ZenIP-000.md

 -   Security and privacy considerations -- If applicable, security and privacy considerations should be explicitly described, particularly if the ZenIP makes explicit trade-offs or assumptions.
-For guidance on this section consider [RFC 3552](https://tools.ietf.org/html/rfc3552). as a starting point.
+For guidance on this section consider [RFC3552](https://tools.ietf.org/html/rfc3552) as a starting point.
     **REPLACE LINK?**
 -   Reference implementation -- Literal code implementing the ZenIP's specification, and/or a link to the reference implementation of the